 James Krache was shot during a robbery of his business, Suncliff Garage, on Frankstown Rd., Penn Township, late in the evening of February 18, 1922.
 He died early the next morning.

-Elmer Johnson, his brother, William Johnson, Joseph Villano, and Paul Agresti were arrested March 2 in Uniontown for their involvement in an unrelated theft case.
+Elmer Johnston, his brother, William Johnston, Joseph Peter Vallino (identified in newspaper and court records and Villano), and Paul Agresti were arrested March 2 in Uniontown for their involvement in an unrelated theft case.
 Once in custody, they confessed to police that they had robbed and killed Krache.
 They were also implicated in a series of robberies in the area.

-Based on their confessions, it was determined that Elmer Johnson, 24, was the group’s leader.
+Based on their confessions, it was determined that Elmer Johnston, a 23-year old coalminer, was the group’s leader.
 He stole the car used in the robbery.
 He entered Krache’s business while his accomplices stayed outside.
 He fired the initial shots, though Agresti later fired the fatal shot.

-Elmer Johnson was convicted of first-degree murder on November 17, 1922.
+Elmer Johnston was convicted of first-degree murder on November 17, 1922.

-Agresti, who testified against Johnson, was convicted of second degree murder on January 8, 1923 and sentenced to five to ten years in Western Penitentiary.
-Villano was convicted of second degree murder on November 24, 1922, and sentenced to eighteen to twenty years in Western Penitentiary.
+Agresti, who testified against Johnston, was convicted of second-degree murder on January 8, 1923, and sentenced to five to ten years in Western Penitentiary.
+Vallino was convicted of second-degree murder on November 24, 1922, and sentenced to eighteen to twenty years in Western Penitentiary.

-On appeal, Johnson argued a series of technical points; all of them were rejected (Commonwealth v.
+On appeal, Johnston argued a series of technical points; all of them were rejected (Commonwealth v.
 Johnson, 279 Pa.
 40, 1924).